hansonpoh/tp/docs/UserGuide.md

 - Alphanumerics and special characters are allowed in NAME.
 - Phone numbers should only contain numbers, spaces, or the characters <code>+</code>, <code>-</code>, <code>(</code>, <code>)</code>.
+- These are the limits of each field:
+  - NAME: 70 characters
+  - PHONE_NUMBER: At least 3 numbers, max of 26
+  - COUNTRY: 56 characters
+  - COMPANY: 100 characters

 **Email Address Rules (Summary Table)**